 Chapter 19: Underwater journey

 Mark soon reached Merville.
 It was a small town that was basically just a harbor and a few houses.
-There was a tiny store just by the harbor itself called “Underwater equipment”.
-There was a large sign that said: “ROUTE 243 – MERVILLE – AQUA TOWN” beside the shop pointing at the surface of the sea.
+There was a tiny store just by the water itself called “Underwater equipment”.
+There was a large sign that said: “ROUTE 243 – MERVILLE – AQUA TOWN” beside the shop pointing at the water.
 Mark went into the shop right away, because he knew he needed “underwater equipment”.

 Inside the shop, there was just a man, seemingly the owner of the shop, sitting by a desk, looking very bored.
 In fact, bored was not quite the word.
 Half-asleep would be better.
 But a second after Mark entered, that man stood beside him, wide awake.